So you want to be a freelancer? (Or at least you think you do.)

 If you have always loved photography but never had the right opportunity to share those skills, you may want to consider turning your photography skills and interest into your freelance career.

-Freelancing is growing in popularity, especially since COVID saw many people let go from their more stable careers.
+Freelancing is growing in popularity.
 With the ability to work from home, many people are starting to pursue their passions in a way that allows them more freedom: a.k.a freelancing.

 However, it is important to note that working for yourself as a freelancer comes with its fair share of stress, thanks to the fact that work is never guaranteed.
 But, it can come with many rewards, most notably the ability to have more control over your work, career path, and schedule.